 reduce our carbon footprint across our entire value chain

 only use what’s necessary and design for reuse

-    Our strong belief in Growing for Good means that we will keep working together to improve our environment.
+Our strong belief in our value of Growing for Good means that we will keep working together to improve our environment.

 Michelle Norman – Director of Sustainability,

 Water is in everything we do as a business.
 Protecting this precious resource for future generations is a key part of our purpose.
 To ensure our business continues to be sustained by nature and water, we are constantly innovating to develop sustainable water management practices at our factories and in our local communities.

 To achieve our global objective to reduce water at our production plants by 35% by 2030 we are implementing a number of water reduction and reuse initiatives in our factories.
 We are also sharing best practices internally to increase the efficiency of our water use.